vkocubinsky/SublimeTableEditor/README.md

     | text value row 1 | 0.9999999999999999 |
     | tv row 2         |                 99 |

-But you can explicit set justification with format characters '<' - left,'>' - right,'#' - center.
+But you can explicit set justification with format characters

+* '<' - left
+* '>' - right
+* '#' - center

     | column 1 | column 2 | column 3 |
     | <<<<<<<< | >>>>>>>> | ######## |